-As we transition to a 1-1 learning environment, most of the textbooks will be in a digital format and will be distributed to the iPads the second week of school.
+Most of the textbooks are in a digital format and will be distributed to the iPads the first week of school.
 Students should not purchase digital texts before school begins.
-Students will be charged a fee at registration to pay for digital books (books average about $20).
+Students will be charged a fee at registration to pay for digital books (books average about $30).

 Please contact Carol Wyatt if you have any questions.
 She can be reached at 503-291-5474 or firstname.lastname@example.org.